ivangfr/graalvm-quarkus-micronaut-springboot/elasticsearch/micronaut-elasticsearch/README.md

     ivanfranchin/micronaut-elasticsearch-jvm:latest
   ```

-- A simple test can be done by opening a new terminal and running
+- A simple test can be done by opening a new terminal and running:
   ```bash
   curl -i -X POST "localhost:9114/api/movies" -H "Content-type: application/json" \
     -d '{"imdb":"456", "title":"American Pie"}'